lucasoliveira1070/naologic_task/README.md

 ###

-<h4 align="left">Don't worry, I'm here to make your life easier.<br>I've prepared a docker-compose.yaml file that will run a container with MongoDB and an image of this application.<br>Just execute the command "docker compose up".<br>The task requirement is for the job to run once a day, but to see the application working faster, in the docker-compose.yaml file, set the environment variable "CRON_TIME" to the following value: '*/10 * * * * *'.
+<h4 align="left">Don't worry, I'm here to make your life easier.<br>I've prepared a docker-compose.yaml file that will run a container with MongoDB and an image of this application and also the CSV file was built into the docker image.<br>Just execute the command "docker compose up".<br>The task requirement is for the job to run once a day, but to see the application working faster, in the docker-compose.yaml file, set the environment variable "CRON_TIME" to the following value: '*/10 * * * * *'.
 This way, the application will run every 10 seconds.</h4>

 ###